Data-flow diagram

 A data-flow diagram is a way of representing a flow of data through a process or a system (usually an information system).
 The DFD also provides information about the outputs and inputs of each entity and the process itself.
 A data-flow diagram has no control flow — there are no decision rules and no loops.
 Specific operations based on the data can be represented by a flowchart.

 There are several notations for displaying data-flow diagrams.
 The notation presented above was described in 1979 by Tom DeMarco as part of structured analysis.

 For each data flow, at least one of the endpoints (source and / or destination) must exist in a process.
 The refined representation of a process can be done in another data-flow diagram, which subdivides this process into sub-processes.

-The data-flow diagram is a tool that is part of structured analysis and data modeling.
+The data-flow diagram is a tool that is part of structured analysis, data modeling and threat modeling.
 When using UML, the activity diagram typically takes over the role of the data-flow diagram.
 A special form of data-flow plan is a site-oriented data-flow plan.

 Data-flow diagrams can be regarded as inverted Petri nets, because places in such networks correspond to the semantics of data memories.
 Analogously, the semantics of transitions from Petri nets and data flows and functions from data-flow diagrams should be considered equivalent.